 Craig: So let’s talk more about the enterprise use case.
 So when can you give me an example of how Econiq would fit in the let’s say I’m a broker dealer, I’ve got 500 advisors.
 I’ve got a normal appropriate tech stack.
 How does Econiq fit in?
 Like if I want to bring this into my system, how easy is it?
 What’s the implementation like?
 What’s the rollout like, how was going to work?

 Jim: Sure, and for the larger firms with most of the integrations now in place with the bigger firms and the length of time to design up these meetings.
-It’s probably about three hours so it’s very, very quick to get up and see how your first set of meetings would look, we would we would recommend that firms pick the most valuable meeting first, we would visually draw up that meeting with the firm it should connect automatically to the tech stack the standard elements of the tech stack and we will take it from there we will start measuring MQ which is which will test to the experience and the ease of use for both the advisor and the client.
+It’s probably about three hours so it’s very, very quick to get up and see how your first set of meetings would look, we would we would recommend that firms pick the most valuable meeting first, we would visually draw up that meeting with the firm it should connect automatically to the tech stack the standard elements of the tech stack.
+And we will take it from there we will start measuring MQ which is which will test the experience and the ease of use for both the advisor and the client.
 So it’s a very, very quick integration with a lot of the heavy lifting as you said, contained inside in the platform.
 So again, very, very fast implementation.

 Craig: We like to hear that we like fast implementation.
 Nobody wants to sit around and spend months and months in planning something that is fantastic.
 What about smaller firms?
 How would they work with you how with on the small RIA, let’s say I’ve got 10 or less advisors.
-What’s my use case for bringing on Econiq?
+What’s my use case for bringing in Econiq?

 Craig: That was good point the we forgot about the design.
 So we’re talking about the design aspect of the system, and what you can and can’t design and what your team can help advisors or broker dealers design about the Econiq software?

 Jim: Sure.
 I mean, the power of the system is all in the design.
 And that’s that’s what you do when you’re using the same set of tooling when you’re preparing for a meeting to just get the flow right.
-So how will the meeting move from left to right how will we get to all the talking points designer, we have an upcoming release at the end of October when the designer is going to be fully self serve with an enhanced set of templates of both meeting structure side and topics side.
+So how will the meeting move from left to right how will we get to all the talking points.
+The designer, we have an upcoming release at the end of October when the designer is going to be fully self serve with an enhanced set of templates of both meeting structure side and topics side.

-Jim: But I think that design is terribly important, Craig that you mentioned it, I mean, having a visual feel for our meeting flows, we effectively move from left to right, you always see and the active path that the conversation is following.
-And what what in effect is as you’re moving from left to right, with progressive screen design, as we call it, moving through the phases of a meeting, these conversation flows all overlay on top of each other so you’re bringing all possible meeting flows, conversation flows into the one space under space.
-It’s the same platform, obviously from a technical perspective, but the space that you’re dealing with, it’s actually the screen.
+Jim: But I think that design is terribly important, Craig that you mentioned it, I mean, having a visual feel for our meeting flows, we effectively move from left to right, you always see the active path that the conversation is following.
+And what what in effect is as you’re moving from left to right, with progressive screen design, as we call it, moving through the phases of a meeting, these conversation flows all overlay on top of each other so you’re bringing all possible meeting flows, conversation flows into the one space and the space, it’s the same platform, obviously from a technical perspective, but the space that you’re dealing with, it’s actually the screen.
 And that’s that’s the challenge that we’ve solved as we take all these meeting flows, and we’re able to collapse and expand them as you are meeting are contained within the actual physical diameter of the screen.
-So that’s the innovation and that’s the payment that we actually have for our technology.
+So that’s the innovation and that’s the patent that we actually have for our technology.

 Craig: You should definitely be better shape.
 If you’ve got these tools in a tool like the tonic I can imagine.
 So we are out of time.
 Tell everyone listening where they can find more information about Econiq.